adbenoit-9/42_ft_services/README.md

 # :heart: Ft_services :heart:
-Here, we are going to compare K8s to a little cutie house that we'll try to build.
+Here, we are going to compare cluster to a little cutie house that we'll try to build.

-Of course we gonna succeed, we are not goats !!!
+Of course we gonna succeed, we are not stupids goats !!!
 ## Kube construction
 ![Example](img/start.png)

+obvious command:
 `$ minikube start [option]`

 ![Example](img/kube.png)

-In this project, we only need one cluster so one room in the house.

 ## Add a door
+(aka.
+Load Balancer)
 ### Goal
-Connect the inside of the house (= the room) with the external world (aka.
-Load Balancer)
+Connect the inside of the house to the external world.
-### Needed
+### Needed (aka.
+ConfigMap)
-- place of tools (aka. namespace)
-- position & size (aka. adresses range)
-=> Create a ConfigMap

-search metallb.yaml (tools)
+- protocole : according to the utility of a door (= connecting the differents rooms of a house to the outside), we'll use the protocole layer2 to create the door.
+If you don't understanding why :
 ![Example](img/intermarche.png)
+- tools : OMG but how can i know where i can find the tools needed ?? :cry: CALM DOWN !!!
+I'm not sure yet but for the momemt you just need to find in the beautyful internetmarche how to install metallb and check the place (aka. namespace) in the config file
+- choose the position & the size of the door (aka. adresses range)

 ```
 $ kubectl apply -f metallb.yaml
 $ kubectl apply -f configmap.yaml
 ```
 ![Example](img/door.png)

+## Arrange the rooms
+(aka. nodes)

+Every room has in own purpose (aka. service) => kitchen, living room, etc ...